zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 _"All men by nature desire to know.
 An indication of this is the delight we take in our senses"_

-This sets a fundamentally different tone from Platonic's dismissiveness towards senses.
+This sets a fundamentally different tone from a Platonic dismissiveness towards senses.
 **Nature produces nothing without a purpose**, and senses do not exist to deceive creatures.
 Perception must be the starting point of knowledge.